Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 After waiting a few months, my Nikon 24mm f/1.4G finally arrived on Friday.
-Once again, I ventured out to Walt Disney World to give it a first trial run.
+Once again, I went to Walt Disney World to give it a first trial run.

 What I Want from the Nikon 24mm f/1.4G

 They both have the same aperture size and excellent bokeh.
-The differences between them boil down to focal length, angle of view and filter size.
+Their differences boil down to focal length, angle of view, and filter size.
 The Nikon 24mm uses a 77mm filter, just like all of my other professional lenses up to the Nikon 70-200mm f/2.8.
-The 35mm lens uses a 67mm filter thread, though, which leaves it as the odd man out for some creative endeavors.
+The 35mm lens uses a 67mm filter thread, which leaves it as the odd man out for some creative endeavors.